rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 But this code seems to contradict what we just learned: we don’t have a call to `clone`, but `x` is still valid and wasn’t moved into `y`.

-The reason is that types like integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
+The reason is that types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
 That means there’s no reason we would want to prevent `x` from being valid after we create the variable `y`.
-In other words, there’s no difference between deep and shallow copying here, so calling `clone` wouldn’t do anything differently from the usual shallow copying and we can leave it out.
+In other words, there’s no difference between deep and shallow copying here, so calling `clone` wouldn’t do anything different from the usual shallow copying and we can leave it out.

 Rust has a special annotation called the `Copy` trait that we can place on types like integers that are stored on the stack (we’ll talk more about traits